-In order to receive a full refund, students must notify the Intermediate Admin Subcommittee Chair prior to the first session of the Intermediate Glacier Module (January 12, 2020).
-No refunds will be given after that time.
+To receive a full refund, students must notify the Intermediate Alpine Climbing Chair prior to the first session of the Intermediate Glacier Module (February 17, 2023).
+Refunds will be prorated after that time.
 To request a refund, contact the course administrator listed on the Mountaineers website.